computational-linguistics-class/computational-linguistics-class.github.io/index.md

 <div class="alert alert-info" markdown="1">
-The class if now full, but you can still [add yourself to the waitlist system](https://forms.cis.upenn.edu/waitlist/) if you'd like to try to get into the class.
+The class if now full, but you can still [add yourself to the waitlist](https://forms.cis.upenn.edu/waitlist/) if you'd like to try to get into the class.
 </div>